Collaborne/gwt-polymer-integration-example/README.md

 # gwt-polymer-integration-example
-Example how to create Polymer components with GWT
+Example application that uses Polymer components created with GWT